sympy/sympy/doc/src/tutorial/matrices.rst

 and any complicated expressions which are beyond its decidability are tested as ``None``, which behaves similar to logical ``False``.

-Currently, the methods using zero testing procedures are as followings.
+The methods using zero testing procedures are as followings.

 ``echelon_form`` , ``is_echelon`` , ``rank`` , ``rref`` , ``nullspace`` , ``eigenvects`` ,
 ``inverse_ADJ`` , ``inverse_GE`` , ``inverse_LU`` , ``LUdecomposition`` , ``LUdecomposition_Simple`` ,
 ``LUsolve``

-They have property ``iszerofunc`` opened up for user to specify zero testing method, while being defaulted with ``_iszero``.
+They have property ``iszerofunc`` opened up for user to specify zero testing method, which can accept any function with single input and boolean output while being defaulted with ``_iszero``.

 Here is an example of solving an issue caused by undertested zero.